big-unibo/llm4dfm-develop/README.md

 - `automatic-run.sh`  -- script to automate the execution of multiple pipeline
 - `automatic-metrics.sh`  -- script to automate the recalculation of metrics on obtained outputs
 - `yml.html`  -- script to compare ground-truth and output via visualisation
+- `conf.json`  -- optional file to provide pipeline configurations in json fashion, a template is provided in `conf-example.json`

 ## Research data